Contract Manufacturing Guidelines for the Medical Industry

 2. In this discussion, the OEM has already decided to engage an outside source to build their product.
-So selection of a Contract Manufacturer that is a good fit for your company and has the knowledge to perform to your expectations is very important.
+So the selection of a contract manufacturer that is a good fit for your company and has the knowledge to perform to your expectations is very important.

 3. If this is an existing product being transferred, all work instructions and current sources should be shared with the new CM.
 If this is a new launch, the CM could be tasked with developing the assembly flow and work instructions for the build.

 4. Concurrently, if sources for components need to be developed, this activity begins.
-The entire Tier 2 development, qualification, and supply line management for components takes an experienced team, who are familiar with the processes and standards particular to medical injection molding, such ISO Class 8 cleanliness standards, lot number traceability, medical drying procedures and superior tight tolerance precision molding.
+The entire Tier 2 development, qualification, and supply line management for components take an experienced team, who are familiar with the processes and standards particular to medical injection molding, such ISO Class 8 cleanliness standards, lot number traceability, medical drying procedures, and superior tight tolerance precision molding.

-5. Once the flow, work instructions, and components are all in place, operator training and qualification starts.
+5. Once the flow, work instructions, and components are all in place, operator training, and qualification start.

 6. Pilot builds and comprehensive qualification of the finished product (or sub-assembly) is really the last major effort.